A person who is addict of alcohol gets his liver destroyed because

 In the buccal cavity of frog the internal nares are

-Internal nares are on the roof of a frog's mouth.
+A pair of internal nares, in the form of two small opening are present on the roof of the buccal cavity lying outer to vomerine teeth.
 Air passes from the external nares into the mouth through these openings.
 They can be closed using a sphincter muscle when the frog is submerged under water to prevent water from entering the mouth and therefore the lungs.

 Glycogen is a glucose polymer that is stored for energy use by animal cells.
 Animals store glucose in the form of glycogen.
 They store it in their muscles and liver.